-Nationally, school districts are experiencing classified staffing shortages.
-Food service workers, custodians and transportation staff are types of classified workers.
+Nationally, school districts are experiencing shortages in classified positions such as food service workers, transportation staff, and custodians.

 School districts in Kentucky and around the nation are having difficulty employing certain classified staff.
-In Kentucky, classified staff include employees that do not require a teaching certificate.
-Some classified staff may be required to hold certain degrees, for example a school nurse, electrician, finance officer, while others may not require a high school diploma like food service workers, custodians, and school bus monitors.
+In Kentucky, classified staff positions do not require a teaching certificate.
+Some classified staff are required to hold certain degrees (such as school nurse, electrician, and finance officer), while others may not require a high school diploma (such as food service worker, custodian, and school bus monitor).

-Districts are struggling to hire and retain classified staff, even after increased pay.
+Districts are struggling to hire and retain classified staff, even after increasing their pay.
 The lack of bus drivers is causing students to miss instruction.
-Even though a large number of districts have raised the salaries for classified staff, districts are still struggling to retain and hire classified staff.
-While all classified staff members play a crucial role in the education of students, some roles are more directly tied to student instruction.
-For instance, a lack in bus drivers could hinder the education process.
-If districts don't have enough bus drivers to run the routes, some students are not getting to school in the morning or are on a bus that may be running late, which causes students to miss instruction.
+Even though many districts have raised the salaries for classified positions, districts are still struggling to retain and hire classified staff.
+All classified staff are crucial to students' education, but some roles are more directly involved.
+For instance, if districts do not have enough bus drivers, some students do not get to school in the morning, or they miss instruction when their bus runs late.

-A lack of instructional aides may be causing some students to not receive their required services.
+A lack of instructional aides may be causing some students not to receive their required services.
+Paraeducators-referred to as instructional aides in the remainder of this report-support teachers and students during classroom instruction.
+There are two types of instructional aides: those who work with regular education teachers and those who work with exceptional child teachers.
+With the shortages in instructional aides, some students may not be getting the services they need-especially students who have special needs.
+11

-Paraeducators, referred to as instructional aides in the rest of this report, support teachers and students during classroom instruction.
-There are two types of instructional aides, those who work with regular education teachers and those who work with exceptional child teachers.
-With the shortages in instructional aides, some students may not be getting the services they need-especially students who have special needs.2
+Districts are losing some classified staff members because they work fewer hours per day and fewer days per year than workers in the private sectors.

-Districts are losing some classified staff due to them working fewer hours per day and days per year.
 Other classified staffing shortages include food service workers, substitutes and secretaries.
-Part of the reason districts have trouble hiring and retaining classified staff is that these jobs are often seasonal, and classified employees only work when school is in session.
-According to interviews with superintendents conducted for this study, a bus driver normally works a 185-day annual schedule for 4 hours each day.
-Many food service workers also work a 185-day schedule for 6 hours each day.
+One reason districts have trouble hiring and retaining classified staff is that these jobs are often seasonal, and classified employees work only when school is in session.
+Superintendents reported that a bus driver normally works a 185 day annual schedule for 4 hours each day.
+Many food service workers work a 185-day schedule for 6 hours each day.
 Classified staff can work more hours per day and more days per year in the private sector.